 Raising backyard chickens is one of the most rewarding hobbies you can have.
 Walking out to your coop for fresh eggs never gets old.
 However, just like any pet or livestock, chickens need to eat.
 If you are new to this or looking to budget better, avoiding common beginner mistakes can save you money from day one.
 You are probably asking one big question: How much does a 50 lb bag of chicken feed cost?

-Here is the quick answer: As of 2025, you can expect to pay between $13 and $22 for a standard 50 lb bag of layer pellets.
+Quick Answer: As of February 2026, you can expect to pay between $14 and $24 for a standard 50 lb bag of layer pellets.
 If you prefer organic or non-GMO feed, the price jumps to $22 to $42 per bag.
+The good news?
+Feed prices are trending downward this year.

 But the price tag on the bag is only part of the story.
 To really understand your expenses, you need to know how long that bag lasts and how much your specific breed eats.
 In this guide, we will break down the costs, look at the best places to buy, and help you calculate your exact feed costs for your monthly bill.